Immaculate Conception Catholic Church

 Light refreshments will be provided

 In celebration of the 800th Anniversary of Saint Francis’s first Nativity in Greccio, Ken Chiha, Immaculate Conception’s Director of Justice, Peace, and Integrity of Creation (JPIC) will be giving a presentation on the ways the nativity represents the heart of St. Francis “incarnational theology” and commitment to the Gospel’s call to justice.
 As Pope Francis explains, for St. Francis, the nativity scene invites “us to ‘feel’ and ‘touch’ the poverty that God’s Son took upon himself in the Incarnation.
 Implicitly, it summons us to follow him along the path of humility, poverty, and self-denial that leads from the manger of Bethlehem to the cross.”
-Please join us.
+All members of our Immaculate Conception parish and the Immaculata School community are welcome to join us.

 “THE EARTH IS THE LORD’S” (PSALM 24): UNDERSTANDING OUR CONNECTION WITH ALL OF CREATION